 3. Extra gain block (x 1, x 10, x 100)

-In my prototype I have also added an extra bloc of op-amp circuits, after the FCCS circuits if it should be needed.
+In my prototype I have also added an extra block of op-amp circuits after the x1000 FCCS circuit.
 There are three gain selections (via a front panel rotary switch): x 1 (i.e. no extra gain), x 10 and x 100.
+Along with the x1000 gain of the FCCS, this will give total amplifier gains of x1000, x10,000, x100,000.

-I built the first stage (FCCS) amplifier and the extra gain block on two different circuit boards and mounted them in a metal (screened) box.
-All the 0V (earth) connections go to a single common point toward the center of the box (to reduce hum-loops etc.).
+I built the first stage (FCCS) amplifier and the extra gain block, and low noise power supply units (more details below) on different circuit boards and mounted them in a metal (screened) box.
+All the 0V (earth) connections go to a single common point toward the center of the box (to reduce hum-loops etc.), see photos.

-These small pcbs can only supply a few 100mA but are ideal for our amplifier that does not take much current.
-The units have solder pads that are used to program the regulation voltage.
-The defult (i.e. no-pad soldered) is 3V so you cant over volt by accident.
+The positive regulator board is based on the TPS7A4700 Low Noise low drop out (LDO) IC (set for +5V, see below).
+The negative regulator board based on the TPS7A3301 Low Noise LDO IC (set for -5V, see below).
+These small pcbs can only supply a few 100mA but are ideal for our amplifier as they do not take much current.
+The units have solder pads to program the regulation voltage.
+The default (i.e. no-pad soldered) is 3V so you can't over volt by accident.

-I am not sure we actually need these very low noise regulators in the circuit, but as we are going to measure very small voltages it does make sense to make sure the power supply is as low-noise as possible.
-The units were quite low priced (e-bay, see below) and were fun to set-up and use (and being a positive experience I will probably use them again in other projects).
+I am not sure these very low noise regulators are actually needed in this circuit, but as we are going to measure very small voltages, it does make sense to make sure the power supply is as low-noise as possible.
+The units were quite low priced and were fun to set-up and use (and being a positive experience, I will probably use them again in other projects).

 Input cable